 At the spring luncheon each year, the Puget Sound Chapter of Phi Beta Kappa honors individuals (both adult and youth), businesses, and institutions with the Pathfinder Award.
 The award certificate reflects the imagery on the distinguished Phi Beta Kappa key, a hand pointing to the stars.
 It is given to those who “encourage others to seek new worlds to discover, pathways to explore, and untouched destinations to reach.”
 The people, businesses, and institutions honored do something to broaden peoples' interest in active intellectual accomplishment; they reach beyond ordinary routine, beyond the regular requirement of their lives and jobs, in order to break new intellectual ground and/or inspire others to do so.

-These are the awardees for the last five years.
+These are the awardees for the last six years.

 Redeeming Soles for collecting and cleaning shoes and then donating them to underprivileged men, women, and children, enabling and encouraging them to overcome adversity.